Serving

 Lime Juice

-1. Make your Kroeung Paste if you haven't already.
+1. Make your Kroeung Paste if you don't have it on hand.

-3. Peel SHALLOTS and slice thin, crush GARLIC and chop fine, mix and add the DRIED CHILIS.
+2. Peel SHALLOTS and slice thin.
+Crush GARLIC and chop fine.
+Mix together with DRIED CHILIS.

-4. Pull BASIL LEAVES from stems and put in a bowl of cold water.
+3. Pull BASIL LEAVES from stems and put in a bowl of cold water.
+This helps them stay green longer.

 Caution: coconut milk will foam up and overflow the pan just like cow milk does - simmer gently, leave the lid ajar and watch it.